IIIF/api/source/presentation/4.0/index.md

 A Canvas can be painted into a Scene as an Annotation, though differences between the 2D space described by a Canvas and the 3D space described by a Scene must be considered.
 A Canvas describes a bounded 2D space with finite [`height`][prezi-40-model-height] and [`width`][prezi-40-model-width] measured in 2D integer coordinates with a coordinate origin at the top-left corner of the Canvas, while Scenes describe a boundless 3D space with x, y, and z axes of 3D continuous coordinates and a coordinate origin at the center of the space.
 Further, although 2D images or videos with pixel height and width can be painted into a Canvas, Canvas 2D coordinates are not equivalent to pixels.
 An image of any height and width in pixels can be painted into a Canvas with different height and width in coordinate units, and this has important consequences for painting Canvases into Scenes.

 When a Canvas is painted as an Annotation targeting a Scene, the top-left corner of the Canvas (the 2D coordinate origin) is aligned with the 3D coordinate origin of the Scene.
-The top edge of the Canvas is aligned with (e.g., is colinear to) the positive x axis extending from the coordinate origin.
-The left edge of the Canvas is aligned with (e.g., is colinear to) the negative y axis extending from the coordinate origin.
+The top edge of the Canvas is aligned with (e.g., is collinear to) the positive x axis extending from the coordinate origin.
+The left edge of the Canvas is aligned with (e.g., is collinear to) the negative y axis extending from the coordinate origin.
 The direction terms "top", "bottom", "right", and "left" used in this section refer to the frame of reference of the Canvas itself, not the Scene into which the Canvas is painted.

 The Canvas is scaled to the Scene such that the 2D coordinate dimensions correspond to 3D coordinate units - a Canvas 16 units wide and 9 units high will extend 16 coordinate units across the x axis and 9 coordinate units across the y axis.
 Because Canvas coordinate units and image content resource pixels are not equivalent, any image with a 16:9 aspect ratio painted on this Canvas would extend 16 coordinate units by 9 coordinate units in the 3D space of the Scene, whether it was 160 pixels wide and 90 pixels high or 16,000 pixels wide and 9,000 pixels high.
 This provides one way to control the size of a Canvas painted into a Scene.